 '''

-tab2file(Tab, Filename) -> ok | {error, Reason}
+tab2file(Table, Filename) -> ok | {error, Reason}

 Types:

-Tab = tab()
+Table = table()

 Filename = file:name()

 Reason = term()

-Dumps table Tab to file Filename.
-Equivalent to tab2file(Tab, Filename,[])
+Dumps table Table to file Filename.
+Equivalent to tab2file(Table, Filename,[])

-Dumps table Tab to file Filename.
+Dumps table Table to file Filename.

 When dumping the table, some information about the table is dumped to a header at the beginning of the dump.
 This information contains data about the table type, name, protection, size, version, and if it is a named table.
 It also contains notes about what extended information is added to the file, which can be a count of the objects in the file or a MD5 sum of the header and records in the file.